.png)

 Fanatics - No standing Early Payout feature as of this writing.

 The takeaway: bet365 is the only US sportsbook offering Early Payout as a permanent, year-round feature across multiple major sports.
 DraftKings has the closest competing standing offer, but it's MLB-only and requires daily opt-in.
-If you bet NBA, NHL, NFL, or soccer moneylines and want Early Payout protection, bet365 is the only book that gives you that automatically.
+If you bet NFL, NBA, NHL, MLB, NCAAF, or NCAAB moneylines and want Early Payout protection, bet365 is the only book that gives you that automatically.

 Knowing the feature exists is one thing.
 Building your betting around it is another.
 A few practical ways to maximize value:

-If you're betting NBA, NHL, or MLB moneylines, bet365 should be in your sportsbook rotation.
+If you're betting NFL, NBA, NHL, MLB, NCAAF, or NCAAB moneylines, bet365 should be in your sportsbook rotation.
 The Early Payout edge is meaningful enough that even if the price is slightly worse than another book, the long-run EV often favors placing the bet at bet365.

 The underdog scenario is where Early Payout shines brightest.
-A live underdog with a path to a 20-point NBA lead, a 3-goal NHL surge, or a 5-run MLB explosion is exactly the bet type Early Payout was designed to reward.
+A live underdog with a path to a 17- point NFL or NCAAF lead.
+20-point NBA lead, a 3-goal NHL surge, a 5-run MLB explosion, or 18-point NCAAB onslaught is exactly the bet type Early Payout was designed to reward.
 If you're already betting underdogs at +150 or longer, bet365 is the right book for those plays.

 Early Payout is an additional consideration on top of line price, not a replacement.
 If FanDuel is offering -110 on a moneyline that bet365 has at -125, the line difference is significant.
 But if the prices are close, the Early Payout protection on bet365 tilts the decision strongly.
 Use Pikkit's BookSync to compare lines across all your books and factor in features like Early Payout when you place your bets.